Skip to contents

 Details

-Calls the dist_stats.py function to calculate the Euclidean distance for all cells in the input raster without a value to the nearest cell with a value (e.g., for calculating distance to a crane roost or a stream).
+This function calls the dist_stats.py script to calculate the Euclidean distance for all cells in the input raster without a value to the nearest cell with a value (e.g., for calculating distance to a crane roost or a stream).

 Examples